BravoChos/aws-saa-certification/aws-voca/08_security/README.md

 **AWS Shield**: provides protection against distributed denial of service or DDoS for short protection against DDoS attacks.
 The standard version of a double shield is implemented automatically on all AWS accounts.

 **WAF** or Web Application Firewall: is that sits in front of your website to provide additional protection against common attacks such as SQL injection and cross-site scripting.
 It has different sets of rules that can be used for different applications.

+**AWS SSO** or AWS Single Sign On: is a cloud-based single sign-on (SSO) service that makes it easy to centrally manage SSO access to all of your AWS accounts and cloud applications.